MicrosoftDocs/azure-media-services/media-services/latest/live-event-streaming-best-practices-guide.md

 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: conceptual
-ms.date: 06/17/2022
+ms.date: 06/22/2022
 ms.author: inhenkel
 ---

 # Media Services live streaming best practices guide

 Customers often ask how they can reduce the latency of their live stream.
 There are many factors that determine the end-to-end latency of a stream.
+This article describes best practices for achieving low-latency live streams with Azure Media Services.

 Here are some that you should consider:

 1. Delays on the contribution encoder side.
 When customers use an encoding software such as OBS Studio, Wirecast, or others to send an RTMP live stream to Media Services.
 Settings on this software affect the end-to-end latency of a live stream.